alheka/seventimeapi/source/index.html.md

 ]
 ```

-This endpoint retrieves customers, a maximum of 100 work orders will be returned.
+This endpoint retrieves work orders, a maximum of 100 work orders will be returned.

 ### HTTP Request